idiomatic-go/motif/README.md

 ## runtime
-[Runtime][runtimepkg] implements environment, request context, status types, error, and output types The status type is used extensively as a function return value, and provides error, http, and gRPC status codes.
+[Runtime][runtimepkg] implements environment, request context, status, error, and output types.
+The status type is used extensively as a function return value, and provides error, http, and gRPC status codes.

 The error and output types are designed to be used as template parameters.